pham-hoang24/cost-est-autogen/docs/testing.md

 During the conversation you can answer in natural language; the agent will clarify what it still needs (e.g., total story points, KSLOC, or unit rates).

+- For Function Point Analysis, be ready to supply approximate counts for EI/EO/EQ/ILF/EIF and the total GSC score.
+The intake flow will prompt for these when it detects FPA intent.

 ### GUI integration

 - `app.build_team_for_gui()` returns a dictionary containing the `GroupChatManager`,